 Holy Hormones Journal: In 2015 the Institute for Women’s Policy Research released data on emerging health risks for women in the US.
 Nos.
 2 and 3 were mental health and suicide respectively.
-Disturbing. not to mention other analysis of CDC data showed that women are on par with premature deaths in Mexico – even though the US spends 10 X’s as much on health care.
+Disturbing. not to mention other analysis of CDC data showed that women are on par with premature deaths in Mexico – even though the US spends 10 time’s as much on health care.

 Women are also unaware that synthetic hormones like any medication – deplete micronutrients in the body.
 Vital vitamins, minerals, and amino acids are crucial for mental/emotional and physical health.
 I have blogged extensively on this many, many times.